 Gaining a Competitive Edge

-Long-tail phrases face less competition, giving small businesses and newer sites a legitimate chance to rank on page one.
-Instead of trying to beat the big players at their broad keywords, carve out a profitable niche by answering very specific questions.
+Long-tail phrases face less competition, giving small businesses and newer sites a real chance to rank on page one.
+Instead of trying to beat big players at broad keywords, carve out profitable niches by answering very specific questions.

-The goal is to get seen by more of the right people.
-Listening to your audience and answering their questions with targeted content is often more effective than broad, generic posts.
+Listen to your audience and answer their questions with targeted content; that’s often more effective than broad, generic posts.

 Finding Your First Batch of Long-Tail Keywords

 Start with the data you already have.
-Your customer support tickets, sales emails, and live chat transcripts are goldmines of real phrasing and real problems.
+Customer support tickets, sales emails, and live chat transcripts are goldmines of real phrasing and real problems.
 Look for recurring questions and exact wording—those become your seed long-tail keywords.

 Start With What You Know